golevelup/nestjs/packages/hasura/README.md

 ### Configuration

-The Hasura Module supports both the `forRoot` and `forRootAsync` patterns for configuration, so you can easily retrieve the the necessary config values from a `ConfigService` or other provider.
+The Hasura Module supports both the `forRoot` and `forRootAsync` patterns for configuration, so you can easily retrieve the necessary config values from a `ConfigService` or other provider.

 ### Registering Event Handlers